Saint James School of Medicine: MD Program Curriculum

-The MD program at Saint James School of Medicine is a 10-semester course of study that consists of three semesters per calendar year, each semester lasting four months.
+The MD program at Saint James School of Medicine is a 10-semester course of study, with three semesters per calendar year, each lasting four months.
 Semesters 1-5 are basic sciences completed at the campus in St. Vincent and the Grenadines.
 Starting in September 2024, all basic science coursework will be conducted on the school's campus in St. Vincent and the Grenadines.
 After completion, students are expected to complete the United States Medical Licensing Exam (USMLE) Step 1, for which the school offers a pass guarantee.

 The Clinical Science portion consists of semesters 6-10 that involve 80 weeks of clinical study that are completed at affiliated hospitals and clinical facilities in the United States.